When is NotebookLM a better buy than a general assistant?

 The pricing, limit, and fit answers buyers usually need before comparing alternatives.

-When the buyer needs answers and summaries grounded in owned documents, notes, and source collections rather than the broadest possible chat assistant.
+When the buyer needs answers and summaries grounded in owned documents, notes, and source collections rather than the widest possible chat assistant.

 The main differences are limits and rollout path.
 Standard is enough for light solo use, while Plus, Pro, and Ultra mainly raise notebook, source, chat, and overview limits and come through Google AI plans or qualifying Workspace and Education licenses.